lexytxt/poetryfrom061/messages/eyes-wide-shut.md

 # Eyes wide shut

+I want you
+to know
-It didn’t start with
+it didn’t start
+at the doctor's:

+with her eyes
-her eyes wide shut,
+wide shut,
 her pupils blackened,
 and her eyebrows raised up.